codership/documentation/galeracluster/source/documentation/install-mysql.rst

 .. rst-class:: sub-heading
 .. rubric:: Enabling the ``yum`` Repository

-For rpm-based distributions of Linux (e.g., CentOS, Red Hat and Fedora), you will need to enable the Codership repository.
+For rpm-based distributions of Linux (e.g., CentOS and Red Hat Enterprise Linux), you will need to enable the Codership repository.
 Using a simple text editor, create a file called, ``galera.repo`` in the ``/etc/yum.repos.d/`` directory.
 The contents of that file should look something like the following:

 .. code-block:: ini